Life has changed.

 I never thought I would look forward to working out, especially cycling (I used to make fun of those “crazies” with an addiction to Peloton or SoulCycle)… but with coronavirus keeping us in our homes we’ve all had to make adjustments.
 The turning point for our household was when my husband and I both expressed to one another how unhappy we were with the fact that none of our respective clothes fit our bodies anymore and with how very sluggish we felt.

 Why Peloton?
 Honestly, it came down to reputation.
 We’ve only ever heard positive reviews from our friends / family / colleagues that own a Peloton.
 Come to think of it, I don’t think I’ve ever heard anything negative about the bike from anyone that’s ever owned one.
-I also want to add that the community seems very positive and centered around being healthy (both physically and mentally!) as opposed to pressuring toward weight loss or falling into that [often toxic] “gym culture” mindset.
+I also want to add that the community seems very positive and centered around being healthy (both physically and mentally!) as opposed to pressuring toward weight loss or falling into that [often toxic] “gym culture” mindset, at least in my experience.

 Plus, there are SO MANY class options depending on what your wants / needs are, such as varying class lengths, music preference, intensity level, instructor preference, areas of your body that you want to focus on for that ride, etc. I love that you can adjust your workouts to your schedule and lifestyle!